-The Surf Activist Toolkit provides surfers (and all grassroots environmental activists) with the tools needed to make a positive change at local beaches and protect Sites of Special Surfing Interest (SSSI) and take your personal campaigning far beyond the beach clean.
+The Surf Activists website provides surfers with the tools needed to make positive change at local beaches and protect Site of Special Surfing Interest (SSSI).

-We feel that waves and surf spots deserve to be seen as part of our natural heritage and should be afforded greater recognition and protection through political debate and legislation.
-We campaign hard to raise the public awareness of these natural resources, the environmental, physical and geological factors that create waves and how they are integral to coastal ecosystems and can help support thriving, sustainable and economically successful coastal communities around the UK.
+Surfers Against Sewage believes that waves and surf spots deserve to be seen as part of our natural heritage and should be afforded greater recognition and protection through political debate and legislation.
+The marine conservation charity is campaigning hard to raise the public awareness of these natural resources, the environmental, physical and geological factors that create waves and how they are integral to coastal ecosystems and can help support thriving, sustainable and economically successful coastal communities around the UK.

 By challenging government, industry or community and individuals we can all make change happen.
-Utilising our extensive campaigning experiences, we have created a simple set of guides to help activists launch local environmental campaigns to ensure unique surf spots are better recognised and protected for everyone to enjoy.
+Utilising SAS’s extensive environmental campaigning experience, the charity has created a simple set of guides to help activists launch local environmental campaigns to ensure unique surf spots are better recognised and protected for everyone to enjoy.

-The Surf Activists Toolkit focuses on the three core issues relating to environmental concerns within the surfer’s realm.
-These are constructed around the successes of SAS’s previous work, linked to the Protect Our Waves campaign.
+The Surf Activists toolkit focuses on the three core issues relating to environmental concerns within the surfer’s realm.
+These are constructed around the successes of SAS’s previous wave protection initiatives, linked to the Protect Our Waves campaign.
 All three issues have the potential to degrade or even destroy SSSIs.
-Within each issue, we outline the framework and offer the tools for a grassroots activist to challenge; community, industry and government.
+Within each issue, SAS outline the framework and offer the tools for a grassroots activist to challenge; community, industry and government.
 This creates the opportunity to tackle issues at varying levels and to ensure that there is an effective tool for all.

 Things to remember when changing the world: